shawntax/dirtysite/content/pages/events.md

 ---
-seoDesc: Upcoming events promoted by Dirty Not Sorry
+seoDesc: Upcoming events promoted by Dirty Not Sorry.
 ---